aridjayarecipes/cutesrecipes.web.app/content/post/2594-recipe-of-speedy-sweet-potato-stuffed-with-spiced-beef-tahini-and-parsley-salad.md

 recipeinstructions:
 - "Preheat oven to 400"
 - "Rinse and scrub sweet potatoes.
 Once preheated, place on baking sheet and roast until fork tender (~50 min)"
 - "While potatoes are cooking, in a large pan heat olive oil.
 Add in ground meat, cooking until browned, add onion until soft, add garlic and cook 2-3 min.
-Add coriander, aleppo pepper &amp; salt.
+Add coriander, aleppo pepper & salt.
 Pour in some water and scrape up any brown bits"
 - "In a large bowl toss in parsley (roughly chopped or torn), red onion, lemon juice, sumac and salt.
 Do not do this too early as parsley will lose it’s texture"
 - "Once sweet potatoes are done, score with knife and open up with two spoons, top with meat, tahini and parsley salad"
 categories: